+- 3.8 In this option, the UK will transition to a new domestic safeguards regime with responsibilities for regulating the regime shifting from Euratom to the ONR.
+Under this option, we would introduce a safeguards regime that will establish a new domestic safeguards regime that will provide coverage and effectiveness equivalent to that currently provided by Euratom, but which would be appropriate for the domestic context in which they will operate.
+In addition, there are a small number of additional requirements for operators, for example, to develop and submit to the ONR an Accountancy and Control Plan (explained further below) and a new form giving advance notification of intended withdrawal of qualifying nuclear material from civil activities.
 This is in line with the Government's commitment to retain "the highest standards of nuclear safeguards" on leaving Euratom and retaining international confidence to the UK's commitment in meeting its safeguards and non-proliferation obligations.
-Such a regime would ensure that sites remain subject to detailed oversight and that safeguards would provide coverage and effectiveness equivalent to those of the existing Euratom regime.

-- 3.9 The main change under this option to operators' activities would be a requirement for an operator to develop and submit an Accountancy and Control Plan to the ONR for approval and to carry out its operations at a qualifying nuclear facility in accordance with the terms of the accountancy and control plan.
+Such a regime will ensure that sites remain subject to detailed oversight and that safeguards will provide coverage and effectiveness equivalent to those of the existing Euratom regime. - 3.9 The main change under this option would be a requirement for an operator to develop and submit an Accountancy and Control Plan to the ONR for approval and to carry out its operations at a qualifying nuclear facility in accordance with the terms of the accountancy and control plan.
 Under Euratom, this is contained in European Recommendation of 11th February 2009 (i.e. not a requirement) and is not included within the Euratom regulation.
-The NS regulations would make this Plan an obligation. - 3.10 Although there is a small additional cost for operators to develop and submit the Accountancy and Control Plan, it is intended to achieve the following benefits: - a) Codifying responsibilities and procedures for safeguards operators' nuclear material accountancy and control systems into a single document, facilitating more effective oversight of the systems both by the operators and by ONR (operators already do, and have written procedures for much of this, so are not starting from nothing); - b) Enabling a less prescriptive, more outcome focused approach to safeguards regulation a move from 'done to' operators to 'owned by' operators; - c) Better alignment with ONR's approach to regulating nuclear safety and security increasing the potential for future regulatory efficiencies; - d) Achieving a degree of 'future proofing' of the regulations in providing some flexibility in approach as opposed to implementing a wholly prescriptive regime; - e) Encouraging innovation and efficiencies in an operator's approach/operations; and - f) Better alignment with best practice in UK regulation making and principles. - 3.11 It is noted that these regulations are what is expected to be the UK's core commitments under its future international safeguards agreements with the IAEA.
+The NS regulations would make this Plan an obligation. - 3.10 The Accountancy and Control Plan is intended to achieve the following benefits: - a) Codifying responsibilities and procedures for safeguards operators' nuclear material accountancy and control systems into a single document, facilitating more effective oversight of the systems both by the operators and by ONR (operators already do, and have written procedures for much of this, so are not starting from nothing); - Enabling a less prescriptive, more outcome focused approach to safeguards regulation a move from 'done to' operators to 'owned by' operators; - c) Better alignment with ONR's approach to regulating nuclear safety and security increasing the potential for future regulatory efficiencies; - d) Achieving a degree of 'future proofing' of the regulations in providing some flexibility in approach as opposed to implementing a wholly prescriptive regime; - e) Encouraging innovation and efficiencies in an operator's approach/operations; and - f) Better alignment with best practice in UK regulation making and principles.

+3.11 It is noted that these regulations are what is expected to be the UK's core commitments under its future international safeguards agreements with the IAEA.
 For the reasons set out below, we do not consider a policy option where safeguards arrangements only meet IAEA obligations, in line with the Government's commitment to demonstrate safeguards arrangements that goes beyond the normal international obligations as applied by the IAEA.